teg-lad/skill-reports/git.md

-# Skill name: Git
+# Skill name: Using Git for version control
+##Adam Tegart

 **Summary:** Git is an open source programme used for version control that can allow for collaboration and peace of mind

 **Data formats in**
 **Data formats out**